 The practice of reducing the number of calories burned in a day.
-Research has focused on a two-day diet that halves calories and limits carbohydrates two consecutive days a week.
+Research has focused on a two-day diet that halves calories and limits carbohydrates for two consecutive days a week.
 This approach subjects the body to short, intensive therapy.

 The intermittent calorie reduction approach also reminds us that we don’t have to consume constantly.
 If we consume, we can choose wisely and continue normal activities and exercise with reduced fuel.